harshitkumar31/react-app-shell/README.md

 ---

-<p align="center"> Few lines describing your project.
+<p align="center"> Wraps your app with a configurable header & footer + other utilities
     <br>
 </p>